mitranim/stylific/docs-src/templates/indices/configuration.md

 # Overview

+After importing stylific into your LESS source, you can reconfigure its variables or alter its component mixins.

-Isolating components as tags and writing each as a LESS mixin makes subclassing and extending a breeze.
+Because each component is isolated as a tag and written as a LESS mixin, subclassing and extending is a breeze.

 If you're unfamiliar with the idea, a mixin in a CSS preprocessor is basically a named collection of CSS rules.
 It may or may not take arguments as input.